autotelik/datashift/README.markdown

 Spree loaders are an example, these illustrate over riding processing for specific columns with complicated lookup requirements.

-A core feature of DataShift is the MethodMapper, which provides features for collecting reflection information from ActiveRecord models (all different associations, including join tables with many-to-many relationships).
+A core feature of DataShift is the MethodDictionary and MethodMapper, which provides features for collecting reflection information from ActiveRecord models (all different associations, including join tables with many-to-many relationships).

 A full picture of all possible operations on a class can be created very easily, for example ona  Blog model :

     MethodDictionary.find_operators( Blog )

-This then allows Import/Export to be achieved, by mapping the file's header and column data to MethodMapper's operators (i.e. the model's attributes and associations).
+This then allows Import/Export to be achieved, by mapping the file's header and column data to the found operators i.e. the methods to set data on model's attributes and associations.

 Here we retrieve the method details for a column name from a file, "Blog Date"

-    MethodMapper.find_method_detail( Blog, "Blog Date" )
+    MethodDictionary.find_method_detail( Blog, "Blog Date" )

 Loaders can use this method lookup functionality, to find the correct association for a column heading, and populate AR object with row data.